itrocks-ts/contenteditable/README.md

 - `pre`, `pre-line` or `pre-wrap`: inserts a `\n` character,
 - other `white-space` values result result in a `<br>` element.

+Any content ending with a line break will have an additional line break added to ensure proper display in your browser.

 ## API

-The following functions are publicly available in the `ContentEditable` class.
+The following properties and methods are publicly available in the `ContentEditable` class.

+### element

+The [element](#Parameters) associated with the `ContentEditable` instance, extended as an `HTMLEditableElement`.
+It includes a `editable` property that contains the `ContentEditable` instance.

 ### ContentEditable() constructor